ocairncross/hpc-docs/guides/conda-environment.md

 versions can be found in the [Bunya User Guide](Bunya-User-Guide.md#software).

 ### **Loading and Initialising Conda Modules**
-If no version is specified, the latest available version of the module is loaded by default.
+If no module version is specified, the latest available version of is loaded by default.
 After loading a module, an additional step is required to initialise it.

 ---